 100% Cabernet Franc from the Van Huen Vineyard in El Dorado County, California.
 The wine is made from low-yielding (the entire vineyard only produces about 500 cases), 25-year-old vines and aged in used French oak for 26 months.

-The Vinum Cellars The Scrapper Cabernet Franc has an SRP of $30 and was purchased for $25 (Saturday Splurge).
-See a listing of local retailers selling this wine here.
-500 cases produced.
+The Vinum Cellars The Scrapper Cabernet Franc has an SRP of $30 and is available for as low as $25.

 From the bottle:

 Cabernet Franc, a parent of Cabernet Sauvignon, is a grape that rarely gets it due nowadays and that is precisely why Vinum Cellars makes this wine.
 While I usually comment on the contents inside the bottle, I have to say that the marketing of this wine is absolutely perfect.
-From the name, The Scrapper, to the image of Gene Tunney on the bottle, it all just works.
-(Gene Tunney was heavyweight champion from 1926-1928, was the only person to beat Jack Dempsey twice, retired undefeated and yet somehow never gets his due.)
+From the name, The Scrapper, to the image of boxer Gene Tunney on the bottle, it all just works.
+(Gene Tunney was heavyweight champion from 1926-1928, was the only person to beat Jack Dempsey twice, retired undefeated and yet somehow never gets his due, much like Cabernet Franc.)